Alberta Social Entrepreneurship Support System: Tools, Links & Coaching

 Tools: The Worksheets

-The A.S.E.S.S. worksheets condense the best expertise we could find to help you embrace the discipline of learning as quickly, cheaply and effectively as possible and navigating, in a step-by-step process, the key issues facing social entrepreneurs.
+Within the A.S.E.S.S. worksheets we have done our best to condense the best expertise we could find to help you embrace the discipline of learning as quickly, cheaply and effectively as possible and navigating, in a step-by-step process, the key issues facing social entrepreneurs.

 While blending a social mission with an entrepreneurial model can be powerful, it can be surprisingly tricky.
 The Blender helps you map how these aspects interact, identifying pressure points to keep an eye on as you move forward.

 Why do so many ventures fail or sputter after they began with such promise – and eager customers?
 This worksheet introduces the idea of customer segments, and allows you to determine which specific customer group makes the most sense to approach as you develop your social enterprise.